Building Equipment Operator

 Essential Physical Abilities

-- Sufficient vision to be able to produce and read library materials
+- Sufficient vision to be able to produce and review a wide variety of reports and related materials in both electronic and hard copy form.

-- Sufficient manual dexterity to write legibly, operate a keyboard and access relevant library materials
+- Sufficient manual dexterity to be able to operate a keyboard, tools and meters.

 Education and Experience